Sanja22B/bitcoin-educational-content/courses/soc104/en.md

 1. Although not totally anonymous, Bitcoin considerably enhances privacy by limiting financial surveillance of individuals.
 This capability enables, for example, a dissident in a dictatorship to hold and exchange value online without fear of confiscation or censorship.
 While this may seem a long way off for citizens of democracies, it is a crucial step forward for individual freedoms.

 2. Bitcoin enables everyone to protect their savings against the spoliation of private property embodied in monetary inflation.
-It is an attempt to challenge the state's stranglehold on the management of money as an instrument of exchange, and thus to compete with the state.
+It is an attempt to challenge the state's control on the management of money as an instrument of exchange, and thus to compete with the state.
 The 2008 financial crisis and the Covid 19 pandemic have highlighted the flaws in the current system.
 The trillions of dollars printed out of thin air to prevent the economy from collapsing further had devastating effects, which we are still paying for.

 ![Bitcoin Counterflow Abstract](./assets/fr/021.webp)